 Like any management practice, there are pros and cons to hybrid work.
 To maximize the pros and limit the cons, managers should spend time considering which hybrid work model is best for their specific environment and employees.

-What Are the Different Hybrid Work Models?
+What Are the Different Hybrid Work Models (and How Do They Compare to Remote Work)?

 There are tons of different hybrid work models.
 Most of them fall under one of two buckets: flexible or structured.
 Generally, flexible (or choice-based) hybrid work schedules give employees some degree of freedom to choose their own work schedule, while structured (or requirement-based) hybrid work schedules set specific expectations for where and when employees work.